Level 2 Development

 Washington Business Journal

-By: Daniel J. Sernovitz
+by Daniel J. Sernovitz

 Level 2 Development, part of the team working with Edens to remake part of the 45-acre Union Market in Northeast D.C., is spreading out with plans to redevelop another site nearby.